Why Choose A Boarding School?

 - 75% of boarding school students report being surrounded by motivated peers, compared with 71% of private day and 49% of public school students.

-- 70% of boarding school students say there is little or no cheating in class, compared with 31% of private day and 26% of public school students.
+- 95% of boarding school students report that their academic experience at their school is satisfying or very satisfying, compared with 86% private day and 86% of public school students.

 - By late-career, 52% of former boarding school students achieve positions in top management, compared with 39% of private day and 27% of public school graduates